jurgen1c/Rails-Members-Only/README.md

 - Type ```bundle install``` in the root file of the project.
 - Type  ```rails db:migrate``` in the root file of the project.
 - Type ```rails s``` in the root file of the project.
-- You can go to rails console by typing ```rails console``` and create User by using Active Record commands and methods.
+- You can go to rails console by typing ```rails console``` and create Member by using Active Record commands and methods.

 ## Authors